Comparing Solar Charge Controllers

-We will key in on each technology’s advantages, disadvantages and reasons why you would want to use each in a specific environment or use case.
+To confirm the best controller for your situation, we will focus on each technology’s advantages and disadvantages and why you would want to use each in a specific environment or use case.

 Direct Charging

-Direct charging from a solar panel is possible to do safely if you are charging a lead-acid battery.
-For lead-acid batteries, if the charge current into the battery is less than 1/100th of the amp-hour capacity of the battery it is safe to charge without a charge controller.
+Direct charging from a solar panel is possible if you are charging a lead-acid battery.
+For lead-acid batteries, if the charge current in the battery is less than 1/100th of its amp-hour capacity, it is safe to charge without a charge controller.

-For example, if a battery has an 80Ah capacity then 80/100 = 0.8.
+For example, if a battery has an 80Ah capacity, then 80/100 = 0.8.
 This means that the battery can be safely charged using a solar panel that will put in no more than 0.8A at the float voltage of the battery, approximately 13.8V.
-This is the lowest cost charging solution but it does not allow a battery to be charged quickly since only a low power panel can be safely used.
+This is the lowest-cost charging solution, but it does not allow a battery to be charged quickly since only a low-power panel can be used safely.

-Additionally, this method is low efficiency since the panel will be held at battery voltage and not at its maximum power point.
-This method works well for systems where battery load is low and the primary goal is maintaining a charged battery during long periods of idle time like in motor pools.
+Additionally, this method is inefficient since the panel will be held at battery voltage and not at its maximum power point.
+This method works well for systems with low battery load, and the primary goal is maintaining a charged battery during long periods of idle time, like in motor pools.

 Diode Regulated Charging

-The second type of charging system uses a zener diode as the output voltage regulation device to keep the voltage from exceeding a maximum level.
+This charging system uses a Zener diode as the output voltage regulation device to keep the voltage from exceeding a maximum level.
 One example of a circuit like this is shown in Figure 1.
-Notice in this system D1 is incorporated as a blocking diode.
+Notice in this system, D1 is incorporated as a blocking diode.

-Figure 1: Schematic of a diode regulated charge circuit.
+Figure 1: Schematic of a diode-regulated charge circuit.
+Source: theorycircuit.com

-The circuit branch with R2 and the green LED is for indication purposes only.
-This is only necessary if an indicator is required that shows the solar panel is producing some power.
+The circuit branch with R2 and the green LED is for indication purposes and is necessary if an indicator is required to show the solar panel is producing some power.

-This type of indicator will turn on even when there is not enough power produced by a solar panel to adequately charge a device.
-In some cases, a device may indicate charging due to the presence of a charge voltage even though the device is still discharging due to device consumption rates being higher than solar generation rates.
+This indicator will turn on even when a solar panel does not produce enough power to charge a device adequately.
+In some cases, a device may indicate charging due to a charge voltage even though the device is still discharging due to device consumption rates being higher than solar generation rates.

-Also, the addition of indicator circuitry like an LED can reduce your overall charge rate.
-When charging high power devices like phones the power consumed by the LED is small compared to device power, but if the same indicator was put on a low power IoT device the LED could consume more power than the device itself.
+Also, adding indicator circuitry, like an LED, can reduce your overall charge rate.
+When charging high-power devices like phones, the power consumed by the LED is small compared to device power, but if the same indicator was put on a low-power IoT device, the LED could consume more power than the device itself.

-During operation when the solar panel is illuminated it will produce a voltage based on the type of panel it is and a current based on the light level.
-When the output is lower than 4.7V, some of the current produced is consumed by the zener diode, which then biases the transistor and allows current to flow into the battery.
+During operation, when the solar panel is illuminated, it will produce a voltage based on the panel type and a current based on the light level.
+When the output is lower than 4.7V, some of the current produced is consumed by the zener diode, which biases the transistor and allows current to flow into the battery.

-As the output voltage rises the transistor’s effective resistance will start to increase until the transistor shuts off and battery charging is terminated.
+As the output voltage rises, the transistor’s effective resistance will increase until the transistor shuts off and battery charging is terminated.

-In order for this circuit to work at a reasonable efficiency the solar panel’s power point voltage must be well matched to the battery or load voltage.
-The maximum charge current into the battery is controlled by the maximum current produced by the solar panel and is not limited in the circuit.
+For this circuit to work reasonably efficiently, the solar panel’s power point voltage must be well-matched to the battery or load voltage.
+The maximum charge current in the battery is controlled by the maximum current produced by the solar panel and is not limited to the circuit.

 This diode circuit is an inexpensive option for charging but does not have the efficiency or built-in battery protections of other systems.
-Extreme care must be taken when using a circuit like this since if one of the circuit elements is incorrect it could overcharge the battery and damage it or cause a fire.
-Also, if it is connected to the battery in reverse it may damage the battery.
+Extreme care must be taken when using a circuit like this since if one of the circuit elements is incorrect, it could overcharge the battery and damage it or cause a fire.
+Also, if it is connected to the battery in reverse, it may damage it.

 Low Drop Out Regulator Charging